Duality for commutative group stacks: Universal properties

 \begin{cor} Under the assumptions of~\ref{PU_albanese}, assume that $\Pic_{X/S}$ has an abelian subscheme~$A$, the underlying subset of which is $\Pic^0_{X/S}$.
 Let us denote by $\Alb^1(X)$ the torsor obtained from $A^1(X)$ by extension of scalars along $D(\Pic_{X/S})\to D(A)$, and by $u$ the composed morphism:

 Then: \begin{itemize} \item[(i)] $u$ is initial among morphisms from $X$ to torsors under abelian schemes.
 In particular this proves that $u$ coincides with the classical Albanese morphism of~FGA~VI, théorème~3.3~(iii) \cite[exp.
 236]{FGA}. \item[(ii)] \emph{Via} the canonical morphism $A^1_{\tau}(X) \to \Alb^1(X)$, the classical Albanese torsor $\Alb^1(X)$ is the coarse moduli space of the Albanese stack~$A^1_{\tau}(X)$.
 If $\Pic_{X/S}/\picto_{X/S}$ is a twisted lattice, then $\Alb^1(X)$ is also the coarse moduli space of $A^1(X)$. \end{itemize} \end{cor} \begin{proof} Let $Q$ denote the quotient sheaf $\picto_{X/S}/A$.
-By Artin's representability theorem it is an algebraic space.
+By Artin's representability theorem \cite[10.4]{LMB} it is an algebraic space.
 It is proper and flat because so is $\picto_{X/S}$.
 We first prove that any morphism~$B\to \picto_{X/S}$ where $B$ is an abelian scheme factorizes through $A$.
 If $S$ is the spectrum of a field then $A$ is equal to $(\Pic^0_{X/S})_{\textrm{réd}}$ and the claim follows from the universal property of the reduced subscheme.
 In the general case it suffices to prove that the composition~$\lambda : B\to Q$ is zero.
 But this morphism is constant on the fibers (by the case where~$S$ is a field) hence it is constant by~\cite[6.1]{Mumford_GIT}.
 Since it maps 0 to 0 it is then the trivial morphism.

-Let us now prove that $Q$ is actually finite.
+Let us now prove that $Q$ is finite.
 It only remains to prove that it is quasi-finite, so for this question we may assume that $S$ is the spectrum of a field.
 By assumption there is an exact sequence $0\to B\to \picto_{X/S}\to F \to 0$ where $F$ is a finite flat commutative group scheme and $B$ is an abelian scheme.
-By the above $B\to \picto_{X/S}$ factorizes through $A$, and we get a proper, smooth surjective morphism $F\to Q$, which yields the assertion.
+By the above $B\to \picto_{X/S}$ factorizes through $A$, and we get a morphism $F\to Q$.
+This morphism is proper, smooth and surjective because so are the morphisms $\picto_{X/S}\to F$ and $\picto_{X/S}\to Q$, whence the assertion.

 Let us prove (i).
 Let $b : X\to T$ be a morphism from $X$ to a $B$-torsor, where $B$ is an abelian scheme.
 By~\ref{PU_albanese}, there exists a homomorphism $c_0 : A_{\tau}^0(X)\to B$ and a $c_0$-equivariant morphism of torsors $c_1 : A_{\tau}^1(X)\to T$ such that $c_1\circ a_{X,\tau}=b$.
 The dual $D(c_0) : B^t \to \picto_{X/S}$ factorizes (uniquely) through $A$, by the above.
 Dualizing, we get a morphism $\ov{c_0} : D(A) \to B$ through which $c_0$ factorizes.
 Then there is a unique $\ov{c_0}$-equivariant morphism $\ov{c_1} : \Alb^1(X) \to B$ such that $\ov{c_1}u=b$ \details{(La question est locale... on peut donc supposer que $X$ a un $S$-point et alors les torseurs sont triviaux donc c'est évident.)} and this concludes the proof.